u0953009/11/README.md

-# Binary Image classifier using keras for Examining Robotic Grasp Success
+# Grayscale Image Binary classifier using keras for Examining Robotic Grasp Success
      This classifier is a binary classifier which determines if a grasping try of the robotic hand is successful or not.

 ## Model description